splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/0-overview.md

 ## Learning Goals

-By the end of this section you should be able to:
+By the end of this chapter you should be able to:

 - Use branching and looping control flow statements.
 - Design algorithms to achieve required outcomes.